 How can I help you

-In fifteen years of experience as a mediator I helped to solve disputes of all kinds and value: inheritance and family issues, large insurance claims, commercial contracts, environmental disputes, medical malpractice, real estate, corporations, intellectual property and others again.
+In more than 20 years of experience as a mediator I helped to solve disputes of all kinds and value: probate / will and family issues, large insurance claims, commercial contracts, environmental disputes, medical malpractice, real estate, corporations, intellectual property and others again.

-I am a civil and commercial mediator registered in the following mediation organizations in Italy: Camera Arbitrale di Milano, Organismo di Conciliazione Forense di Milano, Mediamo, Resolutia.
-Internationally, I am listed as mediator at ECDR - European Center for Dispute Resolution – Lubjiana and as neutral at WIPO - World Intellectual Property Organization in Geneva.
+I am a civil and commercial mediator registered in the following mediation organizations in Italy: Camera Arbitrale di Milano, Organismo di Conciliazione Forense di Milano.
+Internationally, I am listed as mediator at ECDR - European Center for Dispute Resolution – Lubjiana, CEDR (Center for Effective Dispute Resolution) for P2B disputes and as neutral at WIPO - World Intellectual Property Organization in Geneva.

 I am a family and divorce mediator too.